Gabriel's Rebellion

-Gabriel Prosser
+Gabriel

 Gabriel (c.
-1776 – October 10, 1800), referred to by some as Gabriel Prosser, the surname of his slaveholder, was a man of African descent born into slavery in 1776 at Brookfield, a large tobacco plantation in Henrico County, Virginia.
-He and two brothers, Solomon and Martin, were held in bondage by slaveholder Thomas Prosser, the owner of Brookfield.
+1776 – October 10, 1800), referred to by some as Gabriel Prosser (though no historical records refer to him by that surname, the surname of his enslaver), was a Virginia born man of African descent born into slavery in 1776 at Brookfield, a large tobacco plantation in Henrico County, Virginia.
+He and two brothers, Solomon and Martin, were enslaved by Thomas Prosser, the owner of Brookfield.
 Gabriel was literate.
 He was one of the rare 5% of enslaved people of the colonial era who were able to learn to read and write.

 Gabriel trained as a blacksmith and a carpenter.
-His brother Solomon, and perhaps his father, was a blacksmith.
+His brother Solomon, and perhaps his father, were blacksmiths.
 Gabriel, "hired out" by his enslaver to work in Richmond foundries, was able to keep a portion of the wages that he earned.
 The bulk of it went to Thomas Prosser.
 Gabriel traveled freely throughout Richmond and Henrico County to work for plantation and business owners.

-Gabriel was married to Nanny, an enslaved woman.
+Gabriel was married to Nanny (or Nan), an enslaved woman.
 They were not known to most historians as having had any children.
-He was described in newspaper articles as having stood "six feet two or three inches high".
-His long and "bony face, well made", was marred by the loss of his two front teeth and "two or three scars on his head".
-White people as well as black people regarded the literate young man as "a fellow of great courage and intellect above his rank in life".
+Gabriel was described in newspaper articles as having stood "six feet two or three inches high."
+His long and "bony face, well made," was marred by losing his two front teeth and "two or three scars on his head."
+White people as well as black people regarded the literate young man as "a fellow of great courage and intellect above his rank in life."

-In 1799, Gabriel, his brother Soloman, and a man named Jupiter, tried to steal a pig from Absalom Johnson.
-Gabriel got into a scuffle with Johnson and he bit off part of Johnson's ear.
-Jupiter was charged with stealing a hog, which was a misdemeanor and Soloman was not charged.
+In 1799, Gabriel, his brother Soloman, and a man named Jupiter tried to steal a pig from Absalom Johnson.
+Gabriel got into a scuffle with Johnson, and he bit off part of Johnson's ear.
+Jupiter was charged with stealing a hog, which was a misdemeanor, and Soloman was not charged.
 It was a capital offense for an enslaved person to assault a white person.
 He could have been hanged for the assault.
 Because he was a valuable bondsman for Prosser, the judge sentenced him to jail for one month and had his thumb branded.
-Gabriel was released from jail when slaveholder Prosser paid a bond for his release and he promised a year of good behavior.
+Gabriel was released from jail when enslaver Prosser paid a bond for his release, and he promised a year of good behavior.
 Richmond history professor and slave law expert Philip J. Schwarz states that it showed Gabriel's intention "to consciously challenge the system of slave control."
-See also History of slavery in Virginia § Food.

-Historian Douglas R. Egerton and author of Gabriel's Rebellion, states: "He was physically big, he was literate, he's a fighter, he's a skilled artisan.
+Historian Douglas R. Egerton, author of Gabriel's Rebellion, states: "He was physically big, he was literate, he's a fighter, he's a skilled artisan.
 For all these reasons, he was a natural leader."